 How to Add Sound Effects to YouTube Videos

-How to Use Different Types of Sound Effects
+How to Use Each Type of Sound Effect

 DaVinci Resolve